 The depositary is not allowed to carry out activities with regard to the SICAV that may create conflicts of interest between the SICAV, the shareholders and the depositary itself (including its delegates), unless it has properly identified any such potential conflicts of interest, has functionally and hierarchically separated the performance of its depositary tasks from its other potentially conflicting tasks, and the potential conflicts of interest are properly identified, managed, monitored and disclosed to the SICAV and its shareholders.

-Any identified potential conflict of interest is managed in accordance with CACEIS's conflicts of interest policy, which is available at rbcits.com/assets/rbcits/docs/who-we-are/governance/FINAL\Conflicts%20 of%20Interests%20CACEIS%20IS\2023.pdf or free of charge upon request to the depositary.
+Up-to-date information on sub-depositaries and CACEIS conflicts of interest policy is available at caceis.com/who-we-are/compliance/ or free of charge upon request to the depositary.

-Central administrator
+UCI administrator